Lumber Price Trends

 It seems everything that was once produced in ample supply is now in short supply and while politicians promise more jobs and rapid recovery, we are still seeing prices rise.
 Leaders need to hire more help, and the current job numbers don’t support a rapid recovery.

-The economic fact is the this may lead to shortfalls in other areas, including home building and yes, even home bar construction projects.
+The economic fact is that this may lead to shortfalls in other areas, including home building and yes, even home bar construction projects.

 Where are Lumber Prices Headed?